-For the sphere model and a resolution of 0.2 mm (200 μ m), exhaustive enumeration and adaptive algorithms are the same with respect to time consumption.
-However, starting from a resolution of 100 μ m, adaptive algorithms perform better.
-For the slightly complex algebraic model of the decocube, the exhaustive enumeration algorithm shows the same contouring time as adaptive algorithms until the resolution reaches 50 μ m.
-For the orthocircle model, exhaustive enumeration works faster than the adaptive algorithm with IA for resolutions coarser than or equal to 20 μ m.
-Its performance is relatively the same as that of the adaptive algorithm with revised AA up to a resolution of 50 μ m and becomes worse for finer grids.
+For the sphere model and a resolution of 0.2 mm (200 $\mu$ m), exhaustive enumeration and adaptive algorithms are the same with respect to time consumption.
+However, starting from a resolution of 100 $\mu$ m, adaptive algorithms perform better.
+For the slightly complex algebraic model of the decocube, the exhaustive enumeration algorithm shows the same contouring time as adaptive algorithms until the resolution reaches 50 $\mu$ m.
+For the orthocircle model, exhaustive enumeration works faster than the adaptive algorithm with IA for resolutions coarser than or equal to 20 $\mu$ m.
+Its performance is relatively the same as that of the adaptive algorithm with revised AA up to a resolution of 50 $\mu$ m and becomes worse for finer grids.

 For the union of two balls, which is the simplest non-algebraic model considered, conventional contouring with exhaustive enumeration is faster when the resolution is above 0.05 mm.
-With grid sizes of 20 μ m and 10 μ m, adaptive methods work better.
+With grid sizes of 20 $\mu$ m and 10 $\mu$ m, adaptive methods work better.
 Note that only one non-algebraic operation is used in this model, which is the square-root operation.
 A more complex model of the cylinder with a lattice includes trigonometric functions in its definition in addition to the square-root operation.
 The exhaustive enumeration algorithm shows better results on this model for all considered resolutions.
-The same conclusions can be drawn for the microstructure and for the gear model (see implementations in Appendix B of [Popov et al., 2020b]).
+The same conclusions can be drawn for the microstructure and for the gear model (see implementations in Appendix B).
 For all considered resolutions, the algorithm with a regular grid works faster.
 The performance of both adaptive algorithms are the same.

-One additional calculation with a 5 μ m resolution was performed for the cylinder model (see Figure 6-11, bottom plot).
+One additional calculation with a 5 $\mu$ m resolution was performed for the cylinder model (see Figure 6-11, bottom plot).
 It showed that the adaptive algorithm with IA is the best option in these conditions.
 It should be noted that such computations have a large cost in terms of both time and memory.

-Thus, the efficiency of adaptive criteria such as IA and AA increases with increasing precision of the calculated curve in one layer.
-Additionally, we can say that IA and AA work better with algebraic surfaces, especially with quadratic ones.
-However, the error of overestimation increases when we use transcendental functions or loops for describing complex models.
-The efficiency of adaptive contouring techniques appears with high XY resolution.
+Thus, the difference in execution time between algorithms based on adaptive criteria, such as IA and AA, and the exhaustive enumeration algorithm increases with increasing precision of the calculated curve in one layer.
+Additionally, IA and AA work better with algebraic surfaces, especially with quadratic ones.
+However, the error of overestimation increases when transcendental functions or loops are used for describing complex models.
+The time efficiency of adaptive contouring techniques is more notable for computations with high XY resolution.

 Our recommendations for using algorithms for contouring functionally defined 3D objects are summarized in Table 6.2.
-Note that the selected threshold (10 μ m, 50 μ m) changes depending on the model complexity and its original size.
+Note that the selected threshold (10 $\mu$ m, 50 $\mu$ m) changes depending on the model complexity and its original size.
 It moves to a more accurate XY resolution (smaller step size) with a more complex or smaller model.
-This means that with increasing model complexity, the use of adaptive methods become reasonable only with finer accuracy.
-Concerning the choice between
+That means that with increasing model complexity, the use of adaptive methods becomes reasonable only with better accuracy.
+It relates to the number of operations used in the model definition and their computational complexity.
+The computation of adaptive criteria for these models takes more time than the time benefit from empty regions passing.
+Moreover, increasing the number of non-affine computational operations leads to interval overestimations (see [Fryazinov et al., 2010]).
+A finer computational grid provides a larger number of empty regions.
+The adaptive subdivision with revised AA is preferred concerning the choice between adaption criteria.